HOKA Clifton 9 Running Shoe Review

 HOKA also sells the similarly named Clifton L and Clifton LS, which, despite sharing a name and using a last adapted from the Clifton 3, are lifestyle shoes designed for casual all-day wear rather than running.

-The HOKA Clifton 9 is a dependable, straightforward daily trainer known for providing good stability and moderate cushioning, making it a popular choice for runners seeking simplicity and consistent performance.
+The HOKA Clifton 9 is a dependable, straightforward daily trainer known for providing very good stability and some ground feel, making it a popular choice for runners seeking simplicity and consistent performance.
 However, it falls short in versatility and energy return within the wider market compared to lighter, more responsive options like the highly cushioned and dynamic ASICS NOVABLAST 5 or the adidas Adizero Evo SL.

 In HOKA's lineup, the Clifton 9 is positioned as their entry-level model, below more specialized shoes such as the lightweight trainer HOKA Mach 6 or the versatile super trainer HOKA Mach X 2 and dedicated racing models like the carbon-plated HOKA Cielo X 2.0.
 Ultimately, the Clifton 9 is a reliable everyday trainer ideal for runners prioritizing predictable comfort over responsiveness or advanced features.